 Apart from the articles displayed below,, there's even more about wine in other areas of the website.

 Click here for our guide to the best wine drives of Provence, here to read about the remarkable Château La Coste winery and art trail near Aix en Provence and here for a tour of the quirky Corkscrew Museum and Domaine de la Citadelle winery just outside Ménerbes.

-Arriving soon in Avignon: the long and eagerly awaited Carré du Palais, a sumptuous wine tourism complex which aims to push the region's Rhône wines into the same league as the more famous ones from Burgundy and Bordeaux.
+It is a flagship project for Provence wine tourism.
+And it is now turning into a highly controversal one.
+In Avignon the long awaited Carré du Palais is intended to be a sumptuous complex which aims to push the region's Rhône wines into the same league as the more famous ones from Burgundy and Bordeaux.

 On the place de l'Horloge right in the heart of the city, the Carré du Palais will be housed in the 18th century l'Hôtel Calvet de la Palun (formerly the Banque de France).